Lob bowling

 Lob bowling is a type of Underarm bowling, an attacking technique that is practically not found in modern cricket.
 Also known as Donkey drop.

-Currently, Lob bowling can be seen primarily at provincial and children’s competitions, where the rules are less strict than at professional ones.
-However, this was not always the case: moreover, it was Underarm bowling and its varieties that set the tone for the entire game at the early stages of its development.
 This was partly due to the fact that the condition of the playgrounds in the XVIII-XIX centuries left much to be desired since they were used for playing only occasionally; the rest of the time, they could graze sheep or break horses.
-The uneven surface of the pitch allowed bowlers to achieve optimal results by rolling the ball low since even the best of the batsmen could not accurately predict the direction of its movement.
+As a consequence of the uneven surface of the pitch, bowlers were able to get ideal outcomes by rolling the ball low.
+This was possible since even the most skilled hitters were unable to properly anticipate the direction in which the ball would go.

 Early editions of the Laws did not actually restrict bowlers in choosing the method of bowling.
 Moreover, the first attempts of the players to abandon Underarm bowling in general and Lob bowling, in particular, were not understood by either the public or the organizers of the competition, and moreover by rivals who saw in the Roundarm a violation of age-old traditions.

 On the last over, there was only one ball left to play, which New Zealand was obliged to win in order to bring the score to victory.
 Australian captain Greg Chappell asked the bowler (his younger brother Trevor) to perform an Underarm-style serve to force batsman Brian McKechnie to play from the defense.
-Australia won the match, but the last episode caused a storm of indignation among the fans.
-After a series of consultations by officials, it was decided to make a number of edits to the Laws (article No ball), namely:
+Although Australia emerged victorious in the match, the last event sparked a furious outburst of anger among the spectators.
+Following a number of discussions among the relevant authorities, it was determined to add a number of amendments to the Laws (article No ball), namely the following:

 21.1.
 Mode of delivery.